-In very simple terms, figuring out “how many solar panels do I need” is a matter of dividing how much energy a solar panel can provide by how much your business uses.
+Figuring out “how many solar panels do I need to power my business” is simply a matter of dividing how much energy a solar panel can provide by how much your business uses.
 But you didn’t come here for “simple,” you want a real answer.

 - Next you need to know how much electricity solar panels can generate.
 An average solar panel can produce about 250 watts of peak power (this is also called its “nameplate rating”).

 - Finally, you need to know how much peak sunlight you receive each day.
 In the U.S, that ranges from about 4 – 6 hours of sunlight per day.
 For our simplified example, let’s call it an average of 5 hours of daily direct sunlight.

 Now let’s do the math (Figure 1):